4ndyOMG/DEng/DEng - Multi-Factor Authentication Request Generation.md

 ## Threat
 **Intent**.
 Many adversary groups have used this method to gain access to valid credentials.
 Mitre ATT&CK lists two groups using this technique [APT29](https://attack.mitre.org/groups/G0016) and [LAPSUS$](https://attack.mitre.org/groups/G1004)

-\n**Opportunity**.
+**Opportunity**.
 Organisations that have adopted MFA without number matching are vulnerable to this attack providing opportunity to the adversary.

-\n**Capability**.
+**Capability**.
 The exploitation of MFA fatigue in Azure AD would be simple for any adversary to implement.

 ## Data Source
 Azure AD Sign-in logs are required to detect MFA Fatigue against Azure AD.
 The particular fields of interest to detect MFA Fatigue are; ResultType, CorrelationId and Authentication details.
 Azure AD Sigin-in schema defines these fields as: